VEZY/PlantGeom.jl/docs/src/index.md

 Note that PlantGeom reserves the `:geometry` attribute in the nodes (*e.g.* organs).
 It uses it to store the 3D geometry as a special structure ([`geometry`](@ref)).

 ```@setup animation
-using CairoMakie, PlantGeom, MultiScaleTreeGraph # Note: CairoMakie must be loaded before PlantGeom to access the extensions
+using CairoMakie, Meshes, PlantGeom, MultiScaleTreeGraph # Note: CairoMakie must be loaded before PlantGeom to access the extensions
 opf = read_opf(joinpath(dirname(dirname(pathof(PlantGeom))),"test","files","simple_plant.opf"))

 # First, we compute the 3D coordinates for each node in the MTG: